Aviation Industry Ombuds Scheme

 Consultations

-The Department concluded a consultation on the design and implementation of the independent Ombuds Scheme at the end of 2024, and is currently considering the feedback received through this process.
+The Department concluded a consultation on the design and implementation of the Aviation Industry Ombuds Scheme at the end of 2024.

 Consultation on the draft Aviation Customer Rights Charter has recently concluded.
 The public submissions received through this process have been published on the Have Your Say page.